Sept. 2025 Issues Brief

 Click “Read More” for details about a project to connect over 120 City of Yakima households to City utilities.
 Funded through a $4.9 million grant, work began in June and will continue into 2026.

 A modernization project is underway at Yakima Airport.
-Click “Read More” for details, including an advisory for drivers to be aware of temporary parking and lane changes beginning July 28th.
+Click “Read More” for details, including an advisory for drivers to be aware of temporary parking and lane changes.

 The Yakima City Council has received an update about Clean City Program activities for the first half of 2025.
 Click “Read More” for more about the program and its progress.